zonxa/seal/Design.md

 ### Overview

-The system uses a cryptographic primitive called *Identity-Based Encryption (IBE)* to encrypt the stored data.
-This detail is hidden from the developers and users, as Seal is oblivious to the data that it is used to encrypt and decrypt.
+Seal uses a cryptographic primitive called *Identity-Based Encryption (IBE)* to encrypt stored data.
+This design detail is abstracted away from both developers and users, as Seal does not have visibility into the data it helps secure.

 An [IBE scheme](https://en.wikipedia.org/wiki/Identity-based_encryption) consists of the following algorithms:
 - `Setup`: Generates a master secret key `msk` and a master public key `mpk`.